 Harbert, chairman and chief executive officer of Harbert Management Corporation, was appointed to the Board of Trustees in March 2009 by Gov. Bob Riley as an at-large member.
 His term expires on February 8, 2024.

 Harbert graduated from Auburn in 1982 with a degree in industrial management and immediately began his career with Harbert International Inc., a subsidiary of Harbert Corporation.
-In 1990, he was elected president and chief executive officer of Harbert Corporation, and, in 1994 he formed Harbert Management Corporation as an alternative asset investment management firm.
-He also serves as Trustee for the State of Alabama Trust Fund, is vice chairman of the Board of Directors and Executive Committee of the Children's Hospital of Alabama, and in 2006 was awarded the regional Ernst & Young's Entrepreneur of the Year Award for Financial Services.
+In July 1990, he was elected president and chief executive officer of Harbert Corporation.
+In 1993 he formed Harbert Management Corporation as an alternative asset investment management firm.

-Harbert and his wife, Kathryn Dunn Harbert, live in Birmingham.
-They have three children.
+Harbert and his wife, Kathryn Dunn Harbert, a 1981 Auburn alum, live in Birmingham.
+They have three children and four grandchildren.

 McCrary, retired Chairman of the Board of Alabama Power Company, was appointed to the Board of Trustees in 2004 as an at-large member.
 He was appointed for a second 7-year term on March 22, 2012.
 His new term expires March 21, 2019.